Munmun De Choudhury: Early life an education

 De Choudhury grew up in a small town in Tripura, a state in northeast India.
 She received a bachelor's degree in 2005 from the Maulana Azad National Institute of Technology in Bhopal, Madhya Pradesh, India, supported by a Jagadis Bose National Science Talent Search Scholarship.

 She completed a Ph.D. in computer science at Arizona State University in 2011.
 Her doctoral dissertation, Analyzing the Dynamics of Communication in Online Social Network, was supervised by Hari Sundaram.

 Career

 After postdoctoral research in the neXus research group at Microsoft Research in Redmond, Washington, she joined the Georgia Tech School of Interactive Computing as an assistant professor in 2014.
 She was promoted to associate professor in 2020, given the J. Z. Liang professorship in January 2025, and promoted to full professor effective August 2025.

 In 2025, she joined OpenAI's Expert Council on Well-Being and AI.

 Recognition

 De Choudhury's 2013 paper "Social Media as a Measurement Tool of Depression in Populations" (written with Scott Counts and Eric Horvitz) was recognized in 2022 by the inaugural Web Science Trust Test of Time Award, presented at the annual ACM Web Science Conference.
-She was a recipient of the 2023 SIGCHI Societal Impact Award, and named to the CHI Academy in 2024.
+She was a recipient of the 2023 SIGCHI Societal Impact Award, the following year named to the CHI Academy, and the year after an ACM Distinguished Member.

-De Chodhury's research with co-author Andres Monroy-Hernandez on social media and mental health was covered by NBC News in 2024.